 I hold the Harris Professorship in the Computer Science Department at FSU.
-I currently serve as the Chair of the Advisory Council of Faculty Senates and as a member of the State University System Board of Governors.
+I also serve as the Chair of the Advisory Council of Faculty Senates (ACFS) for the public universities in Florda, and as a member of the State University System Board of Governors.
+The ACFS and the Board of Governors provide the same type of governance to the state university system as the faculty senates and Boards of Trustees do for each of the universities.
 I was the President of the FSU Faculty Senate and member of the FSU Board of Trustees and FSU Foundation Board of Trustees from 2013 - 2015.
-I received my PhD in Computer Science from the University of California - Davis, after earning an MS and BS in Computer Science from CSU- Sacramento.
+I received my PhD in Computer Science from the University of California - Davis, after earning an MS and BS in Computer Science from CSU-Sacramento.
 I joined the faculty at UC-Riverside in 1995 before leaving to join the faculty at the University of Michigan in the EECS department in 1997.
 In 2003 when I left to join the faculty at FSU.
 Through most of that history I was a computer architect, working on cache design and some other processor optimizations.

-Since around 2009, I have been moving into other areas as well.
+In 2009, I moved into other areas as well.
 My research group is now split into three areas: computer architecture, computational biology, and mobile systems (Android and iPhone).
 It is quite a broad range of topics, but my students try to keep me informed about their latest findings.
 My research is funded by the National Science Foundation, Intel Corporation, IBM, and (of course) taxpayers throughout the country.

 I now spend much of my time doing committee work for the university, but I still teach a course each Spring semester, and give occasional advice to graduate students.
 If you want a more up-to-date view of my mobile work, try the mobile lab.